YOU’VE GOT QUESTIONS, WE’VE GOT ANSWERS.

 In other words, the advantages for men taking a collagen protein supplement are as plentiful and relevant for anyone, regardless of gender.

-So, it comes as no surprise men’s health magazines, Dr’s and nutritionists say Collagen is the protein supplement men (and women) should be taking.
+So, it comes as no surprise men’s health magazines, Dr’s and nutritionists say Collagen is the protein supplement everybody should be taking.

 Is collagen good for men's health?